biosustain/co/docs/index.rst

 Also planned is a *storage* interface that can be implemented to automatically save, load and look up parts in different backends.

+More tolerance for overlapping mutations is also considered -- an improved `non-strict` mode so to say.

 Indices and tables
 ==================